 We pay a significant attention to the tutorial nature of the Graphene Study.
 In contrast with invited conference talks, lecturers are kindly requested not to restrict their course to own work but rather to critically present the state of the art of the subject.

 Lecturers are asked to provide a list of references they consider essential for the matter of their course.
 The lectures and list of references will be available online for attendees, registered to the conference.

 Delegates are invited to contribute comments to research and tutorial lectures where 10 minutes for discussion are reserved after each lecture.

-A publication of papers on graphene is not criteria for the attendance to the Graphene Study.
+A publication on graphene is not a criteria for the attendance to the Graphene Study.

-Please note that in order to benefit fully from this course you should have an adequate knowledge of physics, engineering science and university level mathematics, chemistry.
+Please note that in order to benefit fully from this course you should have an adequate knowledge of physics, engineering science and a university level in mathematics and chemistry.

 Do I have a possibility to present my research?

-Delegates have an option to present their research as poster.
-For that you have to submit an abstract while you are registering for the conference.
+Delegates have the opportunity to present their research as poster.
+To do so, you have to submit an abstract when registering for the conference.